 Dina Khapaeva joined the School of Modern Languages in 2012.
 She received a Ph.D. in Classical Studies from St. Petersburg State University, St. Petersburg, Russia.
 She studies Russian literature and culture, including the grand literary tradition and Soviet and post-Soviet fiction and film.
-Her research and teaching interests lie on the intersection of cultural studies, memory studies, medievalism, history of emotions, and death studies.
-Her most recent book project The Celebration of Death in Russia and America, compares the ways of engaging with death and representations of violent death in Russian and American popular culture.
+Her research and teaching interests lie on the intersection of cultural studies, post-Soviet memory studies, neomedievalism, and death studies.

 Dr. Khapaeva’s latest book, The Celebration of Death in Contemporary Culture (The University of Michigan Press, 2017), was reviewed by Dr. Melvin Konner in Los Angeles Review of Books (https://lareviewofbooks.org/article/nightmare-consumption-on-dina-khapaevas-the-celebration-of-death-in-contemporary-culture/).

 Her recent articles include “Fantastic Beats and Muggles: Antihumanism in Rowling’s Wizarding World” (https://blog.lareviewofbooks.org/reviews/fantastic-beasts-muggles-antihumanism-rowlings-wizarding-world/) and “Putin and the Apocalypse” (https://www.project-syndicate.org/commentary/nuclear-war-putin-orthodox-approval-by-dina-khapaeva-2019-01).